On Topologically Big Divergent Trajectories: Avoiding compact sets

-We will use the homotopy to push an orbit $Ax$ away from a much bigger compact set in $G/\Gamma$.
-In doing so, the set $Ax$ is pushed to a set which is no longer an actual orbit, but is instead of the form $\{f(a)ax:a\in A\}$ for some bounded correspondence $f:A\to G$.

-Finally we will use the data of the location of the orbit to attain a cover, which will contradict Corollary \ref{cor:R_n conv cover}.
+We begin with a topological manipulation, showing that we may replace the deformation retract with the image of a compact set $Y$ which is homotopy equivalent to $G/\Gamma$.
+We then use the homotopy to push an orbit $Ax$ away from a much bigger compact set in $G/\Gamma$.
+In doing so, the set $Ax$ is pushed to a set which is no longer an actual orbit, instead it is of the form $\{f(a)ax: a\in A\}$ for some bounded correspondence $f: A\to G$.
+Finally, we use the data of the location of the orbit to attain a cover which contradicts Corollary \ref{cor: R_n convex cover}.